mia-platform/documentation/docs/release_notes/platform_5-7-1_releasenotes.md

 ## Improvements

-* **CMS**
+* **Console**

-    From CMS it is now possible to configure  different default environment variables for each template, in order to **overwrite the defaults applied by DevOps Console**.
+    From CMS it is now possible to configure  different default environment variables for each template, in order to **overwrite the defaults environment variables applied by DevOps Console**.
+Inside the data model of each template, you can add 'defaultEnvironmentVariables' to insert a list of environment variables.

 * You have the possibility to **resize columns** in the Pre/Post section of DevOps Console.